Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file will create a file with the content of Best School 8-cwd_state will overwrite
-9-duplicate last line will duplicate the last line of the file 10-no more js will deleta all the ragular files with .js
+9-duplicate last line will duplicate the last line of the file 10-no more js will deleta all the ragular files with .js 11-directories will count the number of dir and subdir in the current directory